List of Development Banks in India: Check Meaning, Types, Roles, Features, & Objectives

 • Small Industries Development Bank of India is the wholly owned subsidiary of the Industrial Development Bank of India.

-• SIDBI acts as the Principal Financial Institution by implementing triple agenda for the promotion, financing, and development of the MSME (Micro, Small, and Medium Enterprises) sector and synchronizes the functions of institutions with similar motives.
+• SIDBI acts as the Principal Financial Institution by implementing a triple agenda for the promotion, financing, and development of the MSME (Micro, Small, and Medium Enterprises) sector and synchronizes the functions of institutions with similar motives.

 • The Government of India owns 33 percent of SIDBI's ownership.

-• The main function of SIDBI is to promote industries mainly in semi urban areas which will create more employment opportunities.
+• The main function of SIDBI is to promote industries mainly in semi-urban areas which will create more employment opportunities.

 • SIDBI improves the strengthening of credit flow to MSMEs by addressing the financial and development space in the MSME environment.

-• This also helps in marketing in small scale industries in domestic and international markets.
+• This also helps in marketing in small-scale industries in domestic and international markets.

 NABARD (National Bank for Agriculture and Rural Development)